 Both types of reports can be accessed via the Export Data page on AppsFlyer's dashboard.

-Due to Facebook and Twitter's terms of service, agencies, which are considered as 3rd parties, do not have access to raw data reports traffic, originating from either Facebook or Twitter.
+Due to Facebook and Twitter's terms of service, agencies, who are considered 3rd parties, do not have access to raw data reports traffic, originating from either Facebook or Twitter.

-Aggregated Reports, also known as Performance Reports, are available by default for Agency Accounts.
-There are 5 different reports available for export directly from the Agency Account dashboard:
+Performance reports, also referred to as aggregate reports, are available by default for Agency Accounts.
+The following performance reports are available for export in the Agency dashboard:

 Aggregate reports for retargeting campaigns are also available.

 Access to aggregate organic data reports is only available upon advertiser permission.

 Raw data reports (device-level data reports) contain a lot of attribution information.
 Raw data is available for:

 For all AppsFlyer articles related to Raw data reports, click here.

 Access to Retention and Cohort reports, Protect360 dashboard